tasmota/docs/docs/HASPmota.md

 :---|:---
 `flex_in_new_track`|(bool) When `true` force item into a new line `flex_grow`|Make one or more children fill the available space on the track.
 When more children have grow parameters, the available space will be distributed proportionally to the grow values.
 See LVGL documentation for more details.

+### `fixed` (fixed layout)

+Fixed layout allows to create a transparent object in which you can place fixed position and fixed size object.
+This is equivalent to `obj` but fully transparent.

+It can be used as an alternative to `flex` above as a container used in flex layout.

 ### `label`